KeeplerIO/de-identification-framework/Readme.md

 To interact with Spark, we are going to make use of the  [PySpark](http://spark.apache.org/docs/latest/api/python/) library.

 [PySpark](http://spark.apache.org/docs/latest/api/python/) is an interface for [Apache Spark](https://spark.apache.org/) in Python.
-It not only allows you to write Spark applications using Python APIs, but also provides the [PySpark](http://spark.apache.org/docs/latest/api/python/) shell for interactively analyzing your data in a distributed environment.
+It not only allows you to write Spark applications using Python APIs, but also provides the interacting shell for analyzing your data in a distributed environment.
 [PySpark](http://spark.apache.org/docs/latest/api/python/) supports most of Spark’s features such as Spark SQL, DataFrame, Streaming, MLlib (Machine Learning) and Spark Core.

 ### PII Identification